lonorox/McpHackathon/README.md

 pip install -r requirements.txt
 ```

 The `requirements.txt` file contains all necessary Python packages for the project.
-If you need to add new dependencies, you can update the requirements file using:

 ## Configuration